hanwenzhang123/fullstack-note/README.md

 - It can be helpful in color management when there is long list of different color and shade
 - Use icon map for various social media icons for example: facebook: ‘\e607’ or twitter: ‘\e602’
 - Unlike other programming libraries, Sass map will consist only of code that is going to be used

-#### @extend
-- @EXTEND directive provides a simple way to allow a selector to inherit the styles of another one.
-- providing a way for a selector A to extend the styles from a selector B
-- selector A will be added to selector B so they both share the same declarations
-- @EXTEND prevents code bloat by grouping selectors that share the same style into one rule

-#### @IMPORT
-- Extends the CSS import rule by enabling import of SCSS and Sass files
-- All imported files are merged into a single outputted CSS file
-- Can virtually mix and match any file and be certain of all your styles
-- @IMPORT takes a filename to import

-#### %placeholders
-- when you want to write styles that were meant to be extended
-- but you don’t want the base styles to be seen in output CSS styles

 [[↑] Back to top](#table-of-contents)